philipkocanda/remote-switch/README.md

 **Compatible with Particle Photon.**

-This library provides an easy class for Arduino, to send and receive signals used by some common "old style" 433MHz remote control switches.
+This library provides an easy class for Particle, to send and receive signals used by some common "old style" 433MHz remote control switches.